 - Survival use: Baking soda can be used to treat stomachaches (just add 1 teaspoon to a glass of water), preserve the flavor of stored drinking water, and for stopping fires from getting out of control.

-Editors Note: The information contained in this article has not been substantiated by the APN and falls under our general disclaimer.
-It is not intended to be considered as advice to treat or cure any disease, illness, or injury.
-Your use or misuse of this information is entirely your responsibility.
-Seek professional advice before attempting any of these uses.
+Publisher’s Note: The information shared in this post is not backed by APN and falls under our general disclaimer.
+It neither intends to treat nor cure any ailment, illness, or injury.
+You bear full responsibility for how you utilize or misinterpret this information.
+Always seek expert advice before putting any of these practices into use.